-Analysis and investigation of a novel microwave sensor with high Q-factor for oil sensing
+Analysis and investigation of a novel microwave sensor with high Q-factor for liquid characterization

 Ammar Alhegazi, Zahriladha Zakaria, Noor Azwan Shairi, Tole Sutikno, Rammah A. Alahnomi, Ahmed Ismail Abu-Khadrah

-In this paper, a novel microwave sensor with high Q-factor for oil sensing is analyzed and investigated.
-The new design is based on a gap waveguide cavity resonator (GWCR).
-To characterize and evaluate the sample, the oil under tested (OUT) is injected into a Teflon tube, which is passing through the microfluidic channel that is located in the middle of the cavity where the electric field concentrates.
+In this paper, a new design of microwave sensor with high Q-factor for liquid characterization is analyzed and investigated.
+The new microwave sensor is based on a gap waveguide cavity resonator (GWCR).
+The GWCR consists of upper plate, lower plate and array of pins on the lower plate.
+The liquid under test (LUT) is characterized by placing it inside the GWCR where the electric field concentrates using a quartz capillary that is passing through microfluidic channels.
 The results show that the proposed sensor has a high Q-factor of 4832.
-Moreover, the proposed design has the ability to sense and detect different types of oils with a small variation of permittivities such as Fish oil, Coconut oil, Olive oil, Linseed oil and Castor oil.
-The permittivity equation is extracted using the polynomial fitting method to define unknown dielectric properties of the OUT.
-The results show that the evaluated permittivity using the proposed sensor has a good agreement with the ideal permittivity.
-Therefore, the proposed sensor is a good candidate for oil processing in food industries.
+Moreover, the proposed sensor has the ability to characterize different types of liquids such as oils, ethanol, methanol and distilled water.
+The polynomial fitting method is used to extract the equation of the unknown permittivity of the LUT.
+The results show that the evaluated permittivity using the proposed sensor has a good agreement with the reference permittivity.
+Therefore, the proposed sensor is a good candidate for food and pharmaceutical applications.

 dielectric properties; gap waveguide; liquid characterization; microwave sensor;